astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 Two months after the publication of DALL·E 2 Google Brain team presented [**Imagen**](https://arxiv.org/pdf/2205.11487.pdf).
 It uses a pre-trained T5-XXL language model instead of CLIP to encode text for image generation.
 The idea is that this model has vastly more context regarding language processing than a model trained only on the image captions, and so is able to produce more valuable embeddings without the need to additionally fine-tune it.
 Authors of the paper noted, that scaling text encoder is extremely efficient and more important than scaling diffusion model size.

 Next, the resolution is increased via super-resolution diffusion models.
+There is another key observation from authors: noise conditioning augmentation weakens information from low-resolution models, thus it is beneficial to use text conditioning as extra information input.

 ![Imagen]({{'/assets/img/imagen-arch.png'|relative_url}})
 *Visualization of Imagen.
 Imagen uses a frozen text encoder to encode the input text into text embeddings.
 A conditional diffusion model maps the text embedding into a 64 × 64 image.
 Imagen further utilizes text-conditional super-resolution diffusion models to upsample the image, first 64 × 64 → 256 × 256, and then 256 × 256 → 1024 × 1024.*